cscheungae/Course-Project-Barter-Site/README.md

 *To run this application, you must have MongoDB up and running*

-To run the application, use the following command:
+To run the application, navigate to the root directory of the project and use the following command:

 ```
 $ npm run dev